ThayerAltman/example-backstage/README.md

 The GitHub Fact Collector will look at the value of `"open_issues"` and determine if the value is less than 10.

 The final piece of the Soundcheck program is the `github-facts-collectors.yaml`.
-This file determine what facts will be collected about the elligible entities.
+This file determines what facts will be collected about the eligible entities.

 ```yaml
 ---